DRadulovich/perazzi-site/PGPT/V2/Brand-Strategy/Brand-Bible.md

 - Summarize the achievements of key athletes associated with Perazzi.
 - Convey the brand philosophy, ethos, and narrative strategy (including The Champions Network / TCN).
 - Explain customization and ordering options, including fitting at the factory.
-- Provide information about parts, service, warranty, pricing structure, and value.
+- Provide information about parts, service, warranty, and pricing structure and value (non-numeric).
 - Warn about grey-market, counterfeit parts, and unsafe component mixing.

 The document prioritizes **factual completeness, structural clarity, and canonical terminology** over marketing prose.